What is the bare minimum required to start a business?

 Failing to register the business with your state or local government may also negatively impact your taxes and result in penalties or fines.

 If you do not obtain an EIN for your business, and you have employees, then you may be required to use your own Social Security number, if you are sole proprietor.
 Before hiring your first employee, you may want policies that are in line with federal, state and local employment laws.

 A business may get into legal trouble if it fails to:

 - Withhold and remit state and federal payroll taxes when required.

 - Obtain worker's compensation insurance, if required.

-The penalties for failing to follow employment laws range from fines to being forced to stop conducting business in a particular state or city.
+The penalties for failing to follow employment laws range from fines, penalties, back taxes, to being forced to stop conducting business in a particular state or city.